Skip to main content

 “That’s not what I….”
 His words died in his mouth as he watched her go.
 He shook his head and made his way to his room.

-Pratap was in his room and being tired after the whole day, his neck felt stiff.
+Pratap was in his room and was tired after the whole day; his neck felt stiff.
 He held his neck with both hands and closed his eyes.
-When he opened it, his left hand had something black on it, he frowned and touched his left neck, just below the earlobes.
+When he opened it, his left hand had something black on it.
+He frowned and touched his left neck, just below the earlobes.
 He remembered something.

-Ajabde was walking down the stairs absentminded when he was walking up to call her for Ganth Bandhan.
+Ajabde was walking down the stairs absent-minded when he was walking up to call her for Ganth Bandhan.
 She turned and lost her balance on the stairs as his hands pulled her by the wrist to balance her against his body.
 She stared wide-eyed at the close proximity, he at her almond eyes.
-Her hand travelled to his neck to balance herself as Pratap seemed to be at a loss for words sinking in her elegance.
+Her hand travelled to his neck to balance herself as Pratap seemed to be at a loss for words, sinking in her elegance.
 Eyes met as she murmured “ Th…Thank you.”
-He let go of the wrist and, of her neck as they looked away.
+He let go of her wrist and she of his neck as they looked away.

 “Aa rahi.”
-She walked out in a pretty purple short dress and his eyes stopped at her.
+She walked out in a pretty purple short dress, and his eyes stopped on her.

-She ignored his glances fully aware and walked up to the dressing table to take her Dabba of Kajal.
-She promptly walked up to him as he stood transfixed when she put a kaala teeka behind his earlobes.
+She ignored his glances, fully aware and walked up to the dressing table to take her Dabba of Kajal.
+She promptly walked up to him as he stood transfixed, and she put a kaala teeka behind his earlobes.

 “What the….
 What was that for?”Pratap frowned.